GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2BrineFluid.rst

 Step 1: Computation of the phase fractions and phase component fractions (flash)
 ================================================================================

 At initialization, GEOS performs a preprocessing step to construct a two-dimensional table storing the values of CO2 solubility in brine and water solubility in the gas phase as functions of pressure, temperature, and a constant salinity.
 Solubility is calculated and provided as moles of the component dissolved or vaporized per mass of the phase.
-For CO2 this will be moles of CO2 dissolved per kg of water and for water this will be moles of H2O vapourised in the CO2 phase per kg of CO2.
+For CO2 this will be moles of CO2 dissolved per kg of water and for water this will be moles of H2O vaporized in the CO2 phase per kg of CO2.

 There are 3 alternatives to providing solubility data for the phase partition calculation.

 Duan and Sun (2003) model
 -------------------------
 When the solubility model of Duan and Sun (2003) is selected the solubility of CO2 in brine is calculated while the vaporization of H2O into the gas phase is ignored (zero solubility of H2O in gas).
-Solubility values are tabulated for the selected pressure and temperature points using the Duan and Sun (2003) model calculates CO2 solubility by combining a thermodynamic framework for the liquid phase with an accurate equation of state for the vapor phase, enabling precise predictions across wide ranges of temperature, pressure, and salinity.
+Solubility values are tabulated for the selected pressure and temperature points using the Duan and Sun (2003) model which calculates CO2 solubility by combining a thermodynamic framework for the liquid phase with an accurate equation of state for the vapor phase, enabling precise predictions across wide ranges of temperature, pressure, and salinity.

 Specifically, we solve the following nonlinear CO2 equation of state (equation (A1) in Duan and Sun, 2003) for each pair :math:`(p,T)` to obtain the reduced volume, :math:`V_r`.